RAJASHEKHAR-KANUKUNTLA/VSD-DC-ENERGY-METER-DIY-KIT/README.md

 Power (P = V × I)

 Energy (E = ∑ P × Time)

+# VSD Squadron Ultra Board
+The VSD Squadron Ultra development board is the main controller used in the VSD DC Energy Meter DIY Kit.
+The board is based on the THEJAS32 RISC-V processor, which provides an open-source and efficient microcontroller platform for embedded system development.

+The VSD Ultra board is designed to support educational projects, hardware experimentation, and RISC-V learning.
+It provides essential interfaces such as GPIO, I²C, SPI, UART, and ADC connectivity, allowing easy integration with sensors, displays, and external modules.

+# THEJAS32 RISC-V Processor
+The THEJAS32 is a 32-bit RISC-V based processor core designed for embedded applications.
+It follows the RISC-V open instruction set architecture (ISA), which provides flexibility, modularity, and scalability for custom hardware development.

+Unlike proprietary microcontroller architectures, RISC-V is open-source, enabling researchers, students, and developers to study and build their own hardware systems.

+Key Features of THEJAS32 Processor

+32-Bit RISC-V Architecture
+Provides efficient instruction execution with a reduced instruction set.

+Open-Source ISA
+Based on the RISC-V architecture, allowing transparent hardware and software development.

+Embedded System Friendly
+Optimized for low-power and real-time embedded applications.

+Peripheral Interface Support
+Supports communication interfaces such as UART, SPI, I²C, and GPIO.

+High Processing Efficiency
+Suitable for real-time monitoring systems such as energy meters, IoT devices, and sensor-based applications.

 # FEATURES AND BENEFITES OF THE PRODUCT